 - 1. Remove the furnace from box/packaging taking care not to damage the paper template to be used to mark the holes for mounting the furnace. - 2.
-After marking where the appropriate holes will be, using the above mentioned template, make a 2-inch (50.8 mm) diameter hole. - 3.
+After marking the appropriate holes using the above mentioned template, make a 2-inch diameter hole. - 3.
 Cut the combustion exhaust and fresh air inlet tubes according to the wall thickness (Figure 2):

-Air inlet tube length = wall thickness + 3/32-inches (2.4 mm) Flue outlet tube length = wall thickness + 1-5/16-inches (7.9 mm)
+Air inlet tube length = Wall thickness + 3/32-inches (2.4 mm)

+Flue outlet tube length = Wall thickness + 1-5/16-inches (7.9 mm)

-- 4. Drill the mounting holes "A" (5 holes) in the wall.
-If possible use self-tapping screws, drill 1/8-inch diameter holes.
+- 4. Drill the mounting holes "A" (8 holes) in the wall.
+If possible, use self-tapping screws, drill 1/8-inch diameter holes.
 If self-tapping screws cannot be used, drill 1/4-inch diameter holes and use the plastic anchors provided. - 5.
 Install the supporting bracket to the wall; insert the air pipe in the wall through the hole provided in the support bracket.
-Place the round adhesive gasket around the hole so that the air pipe remains in position.
-(Figure 3) - 6.
-Attach the supporting bracket with the screws.
-If possible use self-tapping screws.
+Place the round adhesive gasket around the hole, so that the air pipe remains in its position. - 6.
+Attach the supporting bracket with the screws provided.
+If possible, use self-tapping screws, drill 1/8-inch diameter holes.
 If self-tapping screws cannot be used, use the plastic anchors provided. - 7.
-Loosen the screws, remove the casing and disconnect the case grounding wire.
-(Figure 4)
+Remove the casing loosening the screws and disconnect the casing grounding cable. - 8.
+Place the adhesive spongy lining behind the furnace.
+(Figure 3).

-- 8. Place the adhesive spongy lining behind the unit.
-(Figure 4) - 9.
-Attach the flue exhaust pipe end (diameter 1-3/8") on the furnace male pipe connection (Figure 5).
-BE SURE THAT THE RUBBER SILCONE O-RING GASKET IS IN POSITION. - 10.
-Install the unit to the wall leaning the bottom edge of panel "C" (where the fan is located) on the supporting frame.
-(Figure 6) Attach the furnace to the support bracket with the two screws. - 11.
-When inside installation is complete, proceed to the location of the vent cap on the external wall.
+- 9. Attach the flue exhaust flue pipe end (diameter 1" 3/8) on the furnace pipe male connection (Figure 5).
+BE SURE THAT THE RUBBER SILICONE O-RING GASKET IS IN POSITION. - 10.
+Remove the front panel by loosing the lateral screws (Figure 4). - 11.
+Install the furnace to the wall leaning the bottom edge of panel "C" (where the fan is located) on the supporting frame, as shown in Figure 6.
+Attach the furnace to the matching hooks "A", with light pressure against the wall).
+Install the heating body of the furnace to the supporting bracket with the two lateral screws.

+- 12. When the inside installation is complete, proceed to the outside location of the aluminium vent cap on the external wall.
 The vent cap should perfectly match the pipe end.
 Mark the location of the three holes for the screw anchors.
-(Figure 7) The flue grid must be vertical. - 12.
-Remove the vent cap and drill all the necessary holes (diameter 1⁄4 inch for the screw fittings provided with the furnace). - 13.
-Relocate the vent cap and attach it with the screws.
-(Figure 7) - 14.
-Attach the female end of the three-prong cord to the receptacle located near the bottom of the furnace. - 15.
+(Figure 7) The flue grid must be vertical. - 13.
+Remove the vent cap and drill all the necessary holes (diameter 1/4 in. for the screw fittings provided with the furnace). - 14.
+Position the vent cap and attach it with the screws (Figure 7).

+- 15. Connect the female end of the three-prong plug to the furnace connection on the bottom of the furnace. - 16.
 Connect the gas supply line.
-A gas shutoff valve before the furnace must be installed. - 16.
-Reconnect the grounding wire to the casing, attach the casing and tighten the screws. - 17.
-Turn on gas supply and check for gas leaks with soapy water or other suitable means on all gas connections.
-Correct any gas leaks before operating the furnace.
+A gas tap must before the connection to the furnace must be installed. - 17.
+Reattach the front panel.
+(Figure 4) - 18.
+Reconnect the grounding wire to the casing and reinstall the casing then tighten the screws. - 19.
+Turn on gas supply and check for gas leaks with soapy water on all gas connections.
+Seal any leaks prior to operating the furnace.

-Figure 5
+Gas Conversions